Cecil Healy: Swimming career

-In 1904, Healy posted the fastest ever time in the 100 yd freestyle, 58s, but there were no official world records at the time.
+In 1904, Healy posted the fastest-ever time in the 100 yd freestyle, 58s, but there were no official world records at the time.
 In 1905, his time of 58s in the 110 yd freestyle at the Australasian Championships equalled the world record to earn him his first Australasian title.
 He was a proponent of the new crawl stroke, raising eyebrows among classicists who perceived it to be inelegant.

 In 1906, Healy was sent to the 1906 Intercalated Olympics, one of only five athletes for whom the necessary funding was allocated.
 At the Games in Athens, Healy came third in the 100 m freestyle behind the United States' Charles Daniels and Hungary's Zoltan Halmay.
-Halmay and Daniels were the gold and silver medallists respectively at the 1904 Summer Olympics.
+Halmay and Daniels were the gold and silver medallists, respectively, at the 1904 Summer Olympics.

 After the Games, Healy toured Europe, giving many Europeans the first chance to see the crawl stroke; he competed in Hamburg, winning the Kaiser's Cup, and also competed in Belgium, Netherlands and Britain.
-He won the 220 yd British Championships, but was thwarted in the 100 yd event by Daniels.
+He won the 220 yd British Championships but was thwarted by Daniels in the 100 yd event.

 Returning to Australia, Healy missed the Australian season.
-In 1908 he won the 110 yd freestyle, but was unable to attend the 1908 Summer Olympics due to a lack of funds.
+In 1908, he won the 110 yd freestyle but was unable to attend the 1908 Summer Olympics due to a lack of funds.
 In 1909 and 1910, he again successfully defended his Australian championships.
-In 1911, Healy inflicted the first defeat on Frank Beaurepaire in any race, after beating him in a 440 yd race.
+In 1911, Healy inflicted the first defeat on Frank Beaurepaire in any race after beating him in a 440 yd race.
 However, that year, Harold Hardwick claimed Healy's 110 yd titles.